 Further analysis reveals more.
 The bulk of their spend and focus on execution is actually on building new stores.
 They plan about 80 new locations this year.
 That’s it-this is the grand total of their execution.

 To recap- Ulta is a $6.2B company, debt free and the largest retailer of its kind-and their biggest growth driver is new stores in strip malls across suburban America.

 Again, the question can be asked- is this enough?
 Is it enough to maintain the #1 status they have enjoyed for so long?
 Or does doing the same thing they have always done threaten their competitive advantage?
 Are they doing enough for shareholders, consumers and for the brands they sell?

-It can be argued that despite their incredible stock performance, Ulta may not be delivering enough value to shareholders.
+Yet,it can be argued that despite their incredible stock performance, Ulta may not be delivering enough value to shareholders.
 Seems they have much more capacity to comfortably do more- much, much more.

-Ulta has only 1 comfort zone.
+Ulta has only 1 strategic comfort zone.
+Building new stores.